catherinepope/papermod/content/workshops/project-managing-your-research.md

 - Define your research goals and objectives.
 - Create a realistic project schedule.
-- Track your progress with milestones and celebrate success.
+- Track your progress with milestones and recognise achievements.
 - Identify and mitigate risks.
 - Communicate effectively with stakeholders.